For the Awkwards

 `

-The Other Corner –
+The Other Corner:

-For those who would like to meet the other awkward
+For those who would like to meet the other awkward.

 23 x 22.5 x 18.75 cm

-Plywood, Acrylic, Two Surface Pros
+Plywood, Acrylic, Surface Pros

 Artifact No. 4

-using posters and cards as a wayfinding system to guide viewers to our corner spaces
+We distributed our creations throughout the exhibition space, designing posters, cards, and plaques as a wayfinding system to guide viewers to our corner pieces.

-< Meet the Family >
+Meet the Family

-We had a photoshoot with the artifacts to bring them out of their shell for a bit,
+We had a photoshoot with the artifacts to bring them out of their shell for a bit, they immediately went back to the corners after the shoot

-The Corner Hug –
+The Corner Hug:

 For those who feel over stimulated from the crowd and just want a hug